XXII: Apartment Assignment Procedure

 F. Northside Non-Member Roommate Procedure

-2. The one-person winning team must register their non-member roommate with the Central Office prior to their roommate taking up residence.
+2. A member at Northside with a non-member roommate must register their non-member roommate with the Central Office prior to their roommate taking up residence.
 Failure to do so may result in penalties per the BSC Guest Policy.

-3. The one-person winning team shall sign a contract addendum acknowledging their responsibilities with regards to their non-member roommate.
+3. A member at Northside with a non-member roommate shall sign a contract addendum acknowledging their responsibilities with regards to their non-member roommate.

-4. The one-person winning team will be charged an additional one time fee per semester equal to 20% of the Northside one bedroom rate.
+4. A Member at Northside with a non-member roommate will be charged an additional once-per-semester fee equal to 20% of the Northside one bedroom rate.

 5. The Northside non-member roommate must comply with all BSC conduct policies, and all conduct related cases will be enforced per the conduct policies for non-members.